 Program overview

-• A specialized curriculum that integrates analytical, electrochemical, and organic chemistry with engineering sciences.
+• Specialized curriculum integrating analytical, electrochemical, and organic chemistry with engineering sciences.

-• Hands-on experience through the Queen’s Undergraduate Internship Program (QUIP), offering a full-time, paid internship lasting 12–16 months.
+• Hands-on experience through the Queen’s Undergraduate Internship Program (QUIP), offering full-time, paid internships lasting 12–16 months.

-• Opportunities for students to engage in independent research projects during their final year.
+• Opportunities for independent research projects in the final year.

 Featured Experiences

-The Engineering Chemistry program offers several unique experiences that enhance learning and professional development:
+The Engineering Chemistry program offers a variety of unique experiences that enhance learning and professional development:

-• Access to state-of-the-art facilities and laboratories for practical training.
+• Access to state-of-the-art facilities and laboratories for practical learning.

 Career Options

-Graduates of the Engineering Chemistry program can pursue a variety of career paths in Canada, including:
+Graduates of the Engineering Chemistry program have a wide array of career opportunities available to them in Canada.
+Here are some potential job roles:

 • Chemical Engineer: Design and optimize processes for large-scale chemical manufacturing, ensuring efficiency and safety.